VALPOP project

 A Comparative Analysis of Network Dynamics and Societal Outcomes

-The VALPOP project is investigating how the distribution of public goods is influenced by societal networks and their degree of populism.
+The VALPOP project investigates how the distribution of public goods is influenced by societal networks and their degree of populism.
 The aim is to raise awareness of their influence, increase the transparency of public goods governance and usage, and strengthen the control mechanisms.

 Join us on social media